efitzgerald763/Blood_brain_models/README.md

 This repository contains code for the prediction of individual brain expression features from whole blood expression data.
+Input data have been formatted, normalized and had technical covariates regressed from them previously.
 Work in progress.